adamrossnelson/StataQuickReference/spcrosswlk.md

 * If anyone knows how to make multi-line code blocks in a markdown table with syntax highlighting.
 Let me know.
 * At least one programmer has provided the [option to execute Stata commands from Python](https://www.stata.com/meeting/columbus15/abstracts/materials/columbus15_childs.pdf).
 * Also helpful is the [Jupyter Notebooks Kernel](https://kylebarron.github.io/stata_kernel/).
-* Adding a hilight for those having trouble exporting Pandas data to Stata at below.
+* Adding a hilight for those having trouble [Exporting Pandas data to Stata](#5-exporting-pandas-data-to-stata) below.

 # 4. Data Management